33 Abundant Life in the Eternal City

 “Well, it’s good to see you, Brian.
 You’ve probably been here longer than all of us!”

 “Now, Fran,” said Brian gently, “you know it doesn’t work like that.
-It’s been a long journey and I have to admit I’ve only recently arrived in Zion.
+It’s been a long journey and I have to admit I’ve only recently arrived in the Eternal City.
 Now that I’m here, I want to apologise to you and all my parishioners.
 I told you that God would only save a few chosen people who believed the right things and that everyone else would be punished for all of eternity.
 I feel ashamed that my idea of God was so small, so tribal and so vengeful.”

 “Yes, we thought we had it all worked out, didn’t we?
 We were right and everyone else was wrong.
 To be honest, I think we rather relished that idea.”